America's Sweethearts

 America's Sweethearts is a 2001 American romantic comedy film directed by Joe Roth and written by Billy Crystal and Peter Tolan.
 It stars Julia Roberts, Crystal, Catherine Zeta-Jones, and John Cusack, with Hank Azaria, Stanley Tucci, Seth Green, Alan Arkin, and Christopher Walken in supporting roles.
+The film was released by Sony Pictures Releasing on July 20, 2001 to mixed to negative reviews, and was a moderate box office success by grossing $138.3 million against a $46 million budget.

 Plot

 Veteran publicist Lee Phillips is fired from his position at a major film studio.
 Studio head Dave Kingman later invites him back for a private screening of Time Over Time, a new time travel thriller starring Gwen Harrison and Eddie Thomas.
 Eddie and Gwen were a beloved husband-and-wife team dubbed "America's Sweethearts" whose marriage fell apart when Gwen had an affair with her co-star Hector, causing Eddie to suffer a mental breakdown and check into a remote New Age wellness retreat.

 When Lee arrives, Kingman reveals he has nothing to screen: the movie's director, Hal Weidmann, is refusing to release the completed film, insisting on premiering it at the upcoming press junket.
 Kingman is desperate to get hold of it, as the studio has recently suffered a string of flops and Time Over Time is likely the couple's last film together.
 Unsure when, or even if, the film will arrive, Kingman begs Lee to promote it at the junket by convincing the press that Eddie and Gwen are back together, promising to restore Lee's job if he succeeds.
 Lee recruits rookie publicist Danny to assist him.

 Lee visits Gwen, who now resides with Hector, to persuade her to attend the junket.
 Kiki, Gwen's sister and personal assistant, convinces her that a junket appearance will help her floundering career and public image.
 At the wellness retreat, Lee bribes its spiritual guru with a luxury car to convince a reluctant Eddie to face Gwen.

 At the junket, Gwen cozies up to Eddie for the press, while behind the scenes their interactions remain tense.
 Eddie pines for her initially but soon tires of her duplicitous nature.
 Gwen uses Kiki as her go-between with Eddie, unaware she has feelings for him.
 To distract the press until the film arrives, Lee and Danny plant clues that Eddie and Gwen have reconciled.
 After Lee leaks a misleading photo of them to the media, Hector shows up and confronts Eddie, leading to a fistfight that ends when Hector knocks him out with a serving tray.
 Kingman is thrilled with the publicity, but a guilt-ridden Lee starts to question his tactics.